 Not Always Convenient

-Propane gas cannisters are portable, offering a certain level of convenience.
+Propane gas canisters are portable, offering a certain level of convenience.

-However, they also need refilled frequently from a specialist seller, so are not always convienent for everyone.
+However, they also need to be refilled frequently from a specialist seller, so are not always convenient for everyone.

 For example, if you run out of propane you will need to take your empty canister back to a propane seller to have it refilled.

-There may not be a propane retailer nearby to your location when run out either.
+There may not be a propane retailer nearby your location when run out either.

 Conversely, other fuel sources like charcoal and natural gas are more readily available.

-Charcoals are sold at most supermarkets, while natural gas is fitted directly to your barbeque, meaning you never need to travel to refuel it!
+Charcoals are sold at most supermarkets, while natural gas is fitted directly to your barbecue, meaning you never need to travel to refuel it!